 When we were asked to present a first intervention in this space, we chose to interfere with this painting process.
 We selected and documented specific areas of interest, and 36 frames were built on-site to protect these areas during the cleaning and painting.

-Since then, the Grindbakken have been progressively taken over by other interventions.
+Since then, the Grindbakken has been progressively taken over by other interventions.
 The current state of the installation can be seen in the Grindbakken at the Dok Noord in Gent, a location publicly accessible 24/7.

 A project by